-Slovenia: Additional financial aid for completion of HPP Brezice infrastructure24.
-August 2020. / SEE Energy News
+Slovenia: Additional financial aid for completion of HPP Brezice infrastructure, SEE Energy News

 In order to complete the infrastructure at hydropower plant Brezice on the river Sava, the Slovenian government has approved additional funds in the amount of 12.7 million euros and extended the deadline for the completion of works until the end of summer 2022.
 The unfinished infrastructure that needs to be completed is related to environmental protection measures as well as flood defence on several Sava tributaries.